Kama Ruijie: Overview

 Dongfeng Automobile Co., Ltd. (DFAC) started exporting a passenger van based on the Yufeng EM26 panel van and DFAC Xiaobawang W18 micro truck codenamed the Dongfeng W18 or M08 to markets including Peru and Ecuador.
 The van is sold as the Dongfeng Captain W or Activan.

-Dongfeng Yufeng EM26
+Dongfeng Yufeng and Yufeng EM26

-The Dongfeng Yufeng EM26 (东风御风 EM26) pure electric logistics panel van sold by Dongfeng Automobile Company is a rebadged electric variant of the Kama Ruijie.
+The Dongfeng Yufeng and Dongfeng Yufeng EM26 (东风御风 EM26) pure electric logistics panel van sold by Dongfeng Automobile Company is a rebadged electric variant of the Kama Ruijie.
 The Dongfeng Yufeng EM26 has a 42 kWh Lithium Iron Phosphate Battery that is capable of a pure electric range of 220 km.
 The Yufeng EM26 has a top speed of 90 km/h.